-In most cases, migraines will either return to an episodic type or stay chronic after drug withdrawal, and should therefore be re-diagnosed.
+In most cases, migraines will either return to an episodic type or stay chronic after drug withdrawal and should therefore diagnosed again.
 In the latter case, the treatment of medication-overuse headaches may be terminated.

 What Are the Causes and Triggers?

 As with migraines, there are no known root causes of chronic migraines.
 However, there is a genetic component.
 If one or both of your parents have migraines, then there is a 50% to 75% chance that you will too.
 Knowing your family history is an important part in managing your migraine.
 If migraines run in your family:

 - Ask family members specific questions about when their headaches began and what their symptoms and triggers are, and if the headaches have changed over time.

 - Start a family headache diary to keep track of attacks and triggers.

 - Create an environment of support so that everyone feels safe and understood.